vstinner/unicode_book/guess_encoding.rst

 ``['UTF-32-LE', 'UTF-16-LE']`` if the string begins with ``b"\xFF\xFE\x00\x00"``.

+.. _is utf8:

 Is UTF-8?
 ---------

-:ref:`UTF-8` encoding adds markers to each bytes and so it's possible to write a reliable algorithm to check if a function is encoded to UTF-8.
+:ref:`UTF-8` encoding adds markers to each bytes and so it's possible to write a reliable algorithm to check if a :ref:`byte string <bytes>` is encoded to UTF-8.

 .. highlight:: c